Background pattern

 Melfalán Aspen should only be prescribed by a specialist doctor with experience in cancer treatment.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor, pharmacist or nurse again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor, pharmacist, or nurse again.

-Melfalán Aspenis an active cytotoxic agent that should only be used under the direction of doctors with experience in administering such agents.
+Melfalán Aspen is a cytotoxic agent that should only be used under the direction of doctors with experience in the administration of such agents.

-• through infusion into one of your veins
+• by infusion into one of your veins

-• through infusion into a specific part of your body through an artery.
+• by infusion into a specific part of your body through an artery.

 • your age